silverbulletmd/silverbullet/website/Install/Configuration.md

 * `SB_SPACE_IGNORE`: Ignore certain path patterns based on a .gitignore style format, e.g. `SB_SPACE_IGNORE="IgnoreMe/*"`.
 * `SB_HTTP_LOGGING`: Set to any value to enable HTTP logging
 * `SB_LOG_PUSH`: Set to any value to ask clients to push their logs to the server (for debugging purposes)
+* `SB_DISABLE_SERVICE_WORKER`: Set to any value to disable the client-side service worker for all clients.
+In this mode, [[Sync]] is disabled (so your space is not copied into the browser) and the app will not function when offline.
+All loads and saves will go directly to the server.

 # Network
 * `SB_HOSTNAME`: Set to the hostname to bind to (defaults to `127.0.0.0`, set to `0.0.0.0` to accept outside connections for the local setup, defaults to `0.0.0.0` for docker)